POSTS TAGGED: Sony SmartWatch

 If you’re a developer looking to target the Sony Xperia Z1 or Sony SmartWatch 2, the latest version of Sony’s Add-on SDK will undoubtedly be of interest.
 While having device-specific features inherently brings a set of pros and cons, it’s hard to argue with the fact that doing so uniquely tailors the software to work well with the hardware.
 Sony recently unveiled the second version of its Add-on SDK, which adds support for the new Sony SmartWatch 2 and the new Camera Add-on API.

 The new capabilities for the SmartWatch 2 allow users to specify layouts to be displayed on the watch like they would be specified on Android.
-This also enables smoother scrolling than before in Gallery and ListView.
-You are also able to specify menus to be displayed on the device, as well as access the compass and light sensor.
+This also enables smoother scrolling than before in Gallery and ListView. . .
+READ ON »

 Sony now allows you to install custom firmware on your Smartwatch device.
 That story and more are covered by Jordan, as he reviews all the important stories from this week.
 Included in this week’s news is an article about Daniel Nazer speaking at XDA:DevCon 2013 and news about the contest.
 Additionally, the Paranoid Android team has open sourced HALO.

 Jordan talks about the other videos released this week on XDA Developer TV.
 XDA Developer TV Producer Kevin gave us video on USB On-The-Go, AdamOutler and friend shows us how to develop for the Google ADK, and TK does an App Review of Hi App Lock.
 Pull up a chair and check out this video.. . .
 READ ON »

 Posted June 13, 2013 at 10:00 am by jerdog